Evil Dead The Musical

-Evil Dead The Musical is a rock musical stage play based on the Evil Dead franchise.
+Evil Dead: The Musical is a rock musical based on the Evil Dead franchise.
 First performed on stage in 2003 at the Tranzac club in Toronto, Ontario, the show instantly became a hit and eventually moved on to an off-Broadway run in 2006 at the New World Stages.
 Many regional productions of the show have been performed all over the world.
 Critics praised the show and one critic for The New York Times even hailed the musical as "the next The Rocky Horror Show".

 Plot

 Five college students spend the weekend in an abandoned cabin in the woods, accidentally unleashing an evil terror.
 In this comedic take on the 1980s horror franchise, characters and demons sing and dance to songs written specifically for the musical.
 And, as in the films, Ash is there to dish out his various one-liners and fight the neverending demons.

 The musical takes creative liberty with the plot line of the movies, mixing together the characters and concepts of all three, as well as changing sequences for the sake of the stage and comedic intent.
 Roughly, the first act adapts the original The Evil Dead while the second act adapts Evil Dead II.